This episode features our frequent and very popular guest Elyse Rivin. If you enjoy her episodes, please consider supporting her on Patreon.

 Short shorts.
 We have a word for those in French: ras-la-touffe.
 They will single you out as someone who is trying too hard.
 Over 30?
 Stick to capris.

 What About Big People Visiting Paris?

-Annie has been "fluffy" all her life in a world where lots of people are slim.
+Annie has been "fluffy" all her life in a country (France) where most people are slim.
 Although, that's starting to change.
 More people are putting on weight recently in France.
 Large people in France dress classy.
 Not necessarily in all black, bring well-made clothes that show off your best features and don't worry too much.